-Borax interacts with free fatty acids in beeswax and forms a soap that acts as an emulsifying agent.
-This makes the oil and water less likely to separate on standing, so cold creams made with borax were more stable.
+When borax is dissolved in water it produces boric acid and sodium hydroxide The sodium hydroxide interacts with the cerotic acid – a free fatty acid that makes up about 13% of beeswax by weight – in beeswax and forms an anionic emulsifier while the boric acid buffers the system.
+The emulsifier created by the chemical reaction makes the oil and water less likely to separate on standing, so cold creams made with borax were more stable.

 Borax-beeswax cold creams were white, opaque, had a high lustre and spread easily on the skin, but the use of almond oil meant they still had a relatively short shelf life.
 However, when borax-beeswax cold creams made with petrolatum and mineral oil rather than almond oil, cold creams were produced that were stable, cheaper and had a long shelf life, making them ideal preparations for industrial manufacture and distribution.
 A sample recipe is given below: